 To provide valid comparisons, we've chosen approximately 100 nearby homes with characteristics that typically lead to similar energy needs, such as heating source and dwelling size and type.
 You can update your home profile by logging in to

 ComEd.com/MyAccount or by calling a customer service representative at 888-806-2273, then pressing 3.
 Updating the characteristics in your home profile with the most up-to-date information will result in a more meaningful comparison.

 ComEd customers that use electricity provided by ComEd for the majority of their home's heating, or natural gas provided by Nicor Gas, Peoples Gas or North Shore Gas for the majority of their home's heating, may be eligible for weatherization rebates (up to $1,600 per home) for attic insulation, air sealing, wall insulation and duct sealing.
 Some pre-conditions and other requirements apply, and you must use an approved weatherization contractor.
 More information can found at:

-ENERGY STAR recommends setting thermostats to at least 78°F when you are at home and need cooling.
-When your home is unoccupied during the day, the temperature setting should be increased by 7° - 10°F. If you want to save even more, the temperature setting can be increased by at least 4°F at night when everyone is asleep.
+ENERGY STAR recommends setting thermostats to at least 78°F when you are at home and need cooling and to at least 68°F when you are home and need heating.
+When your home is unoccupied during the day, the temperature setting should be increased by 7° - 10°F when cooling or decreased by 7° - 10°F when heating.
+If you want to save even more at night when everyone is asleep, the temperature setting can be increased by at least 4°F when cooling or decreased by at least 4°F when heating.

-There are a few other things that can be done to help reduce the cooling costs:
+There are a few other things that can be done to help reduce your cooling costs: